-Elizabeth Cady Stanton (1815-1902) was one of the three foremost leaders of the nineteenth century woman suffrage movement.
+Elizabeth Cady Stanton (1815-1902) was one of the three foremost leaders of the National Woman Suffrage Association, the radical wing of the nineteenth century woman suffrage movement.
 The others were Susan B. Anthony of Rochester and Matilda Joslyn Gage of Fayetteville.

 Stanton was related to the prominent abolitionist and woman’s rights activist, the millionaire philanthropist Gerrit Smith of Peterboro.
 Smith was her cousin.
 Among other things, the young Elizabeth Cady Stanton met her husband, Henry Brewster Stanton, at a social event at Smith’s estate.

 By age 40, Stanton was becoming a freethinker in matters of religion.
 In 1855, Stanton wrote in a letter to Elizabeth Smith Miller, daughter of Gerrit Smith, that since the New York Observer had labeled her an infidel, “I ought to look up my associates,” Thomas Paine and Fanny Wright – which she did.
 Late in her career she went public with her freethought, criticizing Christianity for its oppression of women in The Woman’s Bible (1895-1898), which she wrote at the head of a committee including 26 other notable women.
 It became a best-seller, much to the displeasure of suffragists including Anthony who wished to distance the suffrage movement from any antireligious stance.
 So controversial did Stanton become that from 1898 until her death in 1902, Stanton could seldom get her writings published in suffrage publications.
 Instead she became a regular columnist for Freethought Magazine, an atheist publication edited by H. L. Green to which she had been an occasional contributor throughout the 1890s.

 The Woman’s Bible has been recognized as an American Treasure by the U. S. Library of Congress.